 The centre food product of the Easter cuisine is the lamb.
 Poor animal.
 They use every part of this tender animal (The same animal they were hugging and kissing for New Years, to bring them good luck).

 Romanians make Lamb soup, Lamb tripe (Drob), steak.
 I don’t think I have ever eaten lamb meat except for Easter (when I used to eat meat).
-I always thought it was cruel what we were doing.
-So I don’t eat meat anymore.
+I always thought it was cruel.
+That’s why I don’t eat meat anymore.

 Traditional Easter Romanian food: Pască

-And there is the traditional Easter Pasca (a Romanian Easter food that’s a specific cheese pie) that is sold everywhere, and everyone makes it at home.
+And there is the traditional Easter Pasca (a Romanian Easter food that’s a specific cheese pie).
+It is sold everywhere, and everyone makes it at home.

-Sometimes it’s like a competition of who’s pie was the greatest looking or which tasted better.
-But this is more like a general rule in authentic Romanian communities.
+Sometimes it’s like a competition of who’s Easter pie was the greatest looking or which tasted better.
+But this happens in rural Romanian communities.
 Some call it gossip, but I think it’s just the way people are.

 Tradtional Easter Romanian food: Cozonac

 The process of making cozonac takes hours and there are many ways in which the process can go wrong.
 But to put it in simple terms, cozonac is a sweet bread, with cacao and walnuts.
 It is my favourite Romanian food.
 Romanians make Cozonac for Christmas and Easter.
 And to be honest, when I think about Romanian Easter traditions, I think about cozonac!

-I have a lot of memories of me eating tons of Cozonac.
+I have a lot of memories from my childhood about eating cozonac.

 Funny story about cozonac from my childhood: My grandmother used to make a huge stock of Cozonac, that would last for weeks.
-She would serve it to me for dessert after a meal.
+She would serve it to me for dessert.
 But I always wanted more.
 Once I sneaked into the room where she was keeping the cozonac.
 And I ate a bit.
 Later I did it again.
 Not long after, an entire cozonac was gone (it was quite big).
 My grandma later discovered the reason I was not eating her food anymore.
 Oops.
 She got a bit angry.
 Can’t remember if she locked the door to Cozonac afterwards.

 3. Going to church to get the Holy Light